WG-SpaceCoder/AutoTrimps/README.md

 ## Recent changes

+3/21/2016-2
+- Added gems drops to mods efficiency calculations at .75 weight.
+Increased dragimp efficiency weighting to .75.
+This puts metalDrop, metalEfficiency, gemDrop, and gemEfficiency all weighted the same at .75.
+Farmer/lumberjack efficiency are at .5.
+Nothing else is considered (for staffs).

 3/21/2016
 - Added support for Lead and Watch challenges.
 During Lead challenge, the script will only enter maps in odd zones past cell 50.
 Void maps will be completed at cell 97.
 Void maps should be done on an odd zone but the script will NOT enforce that.
 - Geneticists will now only be hired while in damage stance (dominance if available or nostance)